DanielHearn/danielhearn.github.io/src/blog/content/blog/ragemore/index.md

     "Physical US: https://buttonshygames.com/products/ragemore",
     "Physical UK: https://buttonshygames.com/products/ragemore-uk-only",
   ]
-conclusion: "Rage feels underbaked, the amount of choices per turn in theory gives room for complexity but the strategy I found for winning ended up being consistently usable.
-The result is a game that feels like it needed an extra mechanic to feel fun after 5 games."
+conclusion: "Ragemore feels underbaked, in theory the amount of choices per turn gives room for complexity but the strategy I found for winning ended up being consistently usable.
+The result is a game that feels like it needed an extra mechanic to still feel fun after 5 games."
 relatedPosts:
   - "/spaceshipped/"
   - "/sprawlopolis/"